s-abdullah/EmotionRecognition/README.md

 * It was also observed very different emotions such as Happy and Despair had similar Z-score normalized average values particularly for average intensity.

+## Classification
+A set of acoustic-prosodic features were extracted using the openSMILE toolkit.
+They were normalized using the same techinques as stated above.
+These were then used in a one-speaker-out cross validation to predict the emotion categories.
+For the openSMILE the "The INTERSPEECH 2009 Emotion Challenge feature set" was extracted.

+Classifier was trained using 4 Hidden layer Perceptron for 500 iterations and stochastic gradient descent with hyperbolic tangent as activation and adaptive learning rate.

 [notI]: https://github.com/s-abdullah/EmotionRecognition/blob/master/gifs/intensity.gif